andrew/ultimate-awesome/README.md

 - [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.
 - [Awesome-Interpretability-in-Large-Language-Models](https://github.com/ruizheliUOA/Awesome-Interpretability-in-Large-Language-Models) - This repository collects all relevant resources about interpretability in LLMs.
 - [awesome-storj](https://github.com/storj/awesome-storj) - A curated list of projects, tools, and resources for Storj.
+- [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
 - [urban-and-regional-planning-resources](https://github.com/APA-Technology-Division/urban-and-regional-planning-resources) - Community list of data & technology resources concerning the built environment and communities. 🏙️🌳🚌🚦🗺️.
 - [awesome-danmaku](https://github.com/OpenDanmakuCommunity/awesome-danmaku) - A collaborative list of awesome danmaku resources. 开源弹幕资源列表。.
 - [awesome-nanopore](https://github.com/GoekeLab/awesome-nanopore) - A curated list of awesome nanopore analysis tools.